-In 2010, Kazakhstan and the United States launched the Annual Bilateral Consultations (ABC) under Strategic Partnership – a framework for cooperation on range of issues including regional cooperation, stabilization of Afghanistan, security, democratic reform, rule of law, human rights, civil society development, economic development, energy, science and technology, and people to people contacts.
-In accordance with the Action Plan, the parties created working groups that collaborate on the issues.
-The level of interaction was raised to Strategic Partnership Dialogue (SPD) in 2012.
+Kazakhstan and the United States in 2010 launched the Annual Bilateral Consultations (ABC) under Strategic Partnership – a framework for cooperation on range of issues including regional cooperation, stabilization of Afghanistan, security, democratic reform, rule of law, human rights, civil society development, economic development, energy, science and technology, and people to people contacts.

-In 2013, Washington hosted the second SPD meeting where the two sides recognized that significant progress has been made in the bilateral relationship since the inaugural meeting in 2012.
+In 2013, Washington hosted the second SPD meeting where the two sides recognized that significant progress had been made in the bilateral relationship since the inaugural meeting in 2012.

 The third SPD took place when Foreign Minister Idrissov and Secretary Kerry met on December 10, 2014 in Washington, D.C.
 The two sides highlighted the robust and growing bilateral ties between Kazakhstan and the United States and reaffirmed their commitment to further deepen the strategic partnership.
 The United States expressed its unwavering support for Kazakhstan’s independence, sovereignty, and territorial integrity.
 The joint statement on the third SPD highlighted Kazakhstan and U.S. partnership on global issues such as counterterrorism and peace-building, recognized Kazakhstan’s role as neutral host of the P5+1 talks with Iran and contribution to the UN ebola response fund.